 Have law enforcement arrested you for a heroin offense?
 Don’t leave the outcome of your criminal case to chance.
 Instead, turn to the dedicated legal team at Federal Criminal Attorneys of Michigan for help.
-Our attorneys have successfully represented clients facing criminal prosecution in state and federal courts, and lead attorney Sanford Schulman has handled over 4,000 complex federal criminal cases.
+Our drug crimes lawyers have successfully represented clients facing criminal prosecution in state and federal courts, and lead attorney Sanford Schulman has handled over 4,000 complex federal criminal cases.
 Contact us today for an initial case review to discuss your legal options and learn how we can leverage our decades of experience on your behalf.

 Under federal law, a person commits a crime if they intentionally or knowingly manufacture, distribute, or dispense heroin or possess heroin with intent to manufacture, distribute, or dispense a controlled substance.
 Similarly, Michigan state law prohibits people from manufacturing, creating, or delivering heroin or possessing heroin with intent to manufacture, create, or deliver a controlled substance or prescription form.